 You will be picked up and dropped off at your Bozeman or Bozeman airport hotel.

-One night’s lodging is included at West Yellowstone Lodge, or similar, in West Yellowstone.
+One night’s lodging is included at Yellowstone Motel, or similar, in West Yellowstone.

 This is a small group tour.

 Please do not make any plans that depend on this tour, until you receive our confirmation email.

 The entrance fee to Yellowstone is not included.